mathildemrt/ada/project/README.md

 # Research questions
  - What define a musical genre?
- - What is the leading type of music over the time?
+ - What is the leading type of music over time?
  - How evoled a musical genre?

 # Dataset